Project-MONAI/tutorials/acceleration/monitoring/using-dcgm.md

 ## Quick start

-fter the docker is up for about 2-3 minutes, the user can use `curl` to get the GPU information on the "host-ip" machine `curl <host-ip>:<port>/metrics`
+After the docker is up for about 2-3 minutes, the user can use `curl` to get the GPU information on the "host-ip" machine `curl <host-ip>:<port>/metrics`

 To use it in a container, the user can create a `log.sh` to start logging infinitely:
 ```